ogdenpm/mklbr/README.md

 times if omitted take the information from the source file, except for the lbr file which will use the latest source timestamp if specified times are either

--      time info is set to 0
+\-      time info is set to 0

 yyyy-mm-dd hh:mm:ss - time is set to the specified time

-trailing but not intermediate question marks can be omitted, alwo whitespace around the question marks is ignored.
+trailing but not intermediate question marks can be omitted, also whitespace around the question marks is ignored.
 Note for unix, it does mean source paths including ? will not work.

 blank lines or lines beginning with space or # are ignored, so can be used for comments